 Seltzer water has to be one of my favorite bubbly beverages - it's zero calories, super refreshing and the perfect bubbly addition to your next a batch of cocktails.
 And unlike club soda or tonic water, seltzer water doesn't contain any sodium chloride or added sugar.
 I'm not ashamed to say that my refrigerator is mostly filled with plain and flavored seltzer water (I'm just a little obsessed!).

 Sparkling water is simply just carbonated water that you can buy flavorless or with some added natural flavors.
 Not only is it a tasty drink, whether plain or fruit flavored, seltzer actually has a lot of use in your cooking.
-The bubbles expand when heated, which makes foods lighter and fluffier.
+The carbon dioxide bubbles expand when heated, which makes foods lighter and fluffier.
 Don't believe it?
 Check out some ways you can replace regular water or milk for seltzer water in your cooking.

 What's not to love about fluffy pancakes?
 In your pancake batter recipe, replace plain water or milk with sparkling water like Perrier for light and airy pancakes.
 You'll love the cloud-like texture of your next stack of Sunday morning pancakes.